GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

 This assembly is for adding hardware scales to your Gaggia Classic or Gaggia Classic Pro.

+> [!Tip] The STM32 build has software emulated **predictive scales** that try to offer accurate sensing of the first drops into the cup as well as realtime shot weight tracking and stop-on-weight across a variety of settings and shot profiles.
+Predictive scales are sufficient for most users with performed calibration and standard dialed-in shots but they're not fool proof or able to cater for the more advanced minds out there.
+If extreme experimentation with beans, grinds, or shot profiles is your fetish it's advised to use HW scales instead.

+> [!WARNING] This is an advanced installation step that requires accurate 3D-printed parts and good installation practices to achieve optimal results.

 #
 # Bill of Materials